igrikus/garm-helm-chart/README.md

 This Helm chart deploys [GARM (GitHub/Gitea Actions Runner Manager)](https://github.com/cloudbase/garm) on a Kubernetes cluster.

+> [!NOTE]
-> **Note:** This is an unofficial Helm chart and is not affiliated with the GARM project.
+> This is an unofficial Helm chart and is not affiliated with the GARM project.
 Please do not open issues regarding this chart in the official GARM repository.

 ## Chart Status & Expectations